VICE-Team/svn-mirror/vice/doc/building/GTK3-debian-frankenvice.md

 ```sh
 $ make 2>&1 | tee build.log
 ```

-This will probably bork with '/bin/bash: no: command not found' during 'making all in readmes', since we didn't install texinfo and texinfo got set to 'no' in configure.
-Doesn't matter for make bindist(zip) though, it'll just bitch a little.

 Finally: scp the GTK3VICE-win64-rxxxxx.zip to a Windows box and see if it works.